ZELLMECHANIK-DRESDEN/ShapeOut/dev/Readme.rst

        git push

 3. Create the release at https://github.com/ZELLMECHANIK-DRESDEN/ShapeOut/releases.
-   Make sure that the tag of the release follows the version format of ShapeOut (e.g. `0.5.3`) and also name the release correctly (e.g. `ShapeOut 0.5.3`).
+   Make sure that the tag of the release follows the version format of Shape-Out (e.g. `0.5.3`) and also name the release correctly (e.g. `Shape-Out 0.5.3`).
    Also, copy and paste the changelog of the new version into the comments of the release.
    The first line of the release comments should contain the download counts shield like so: